mnvr/gm1k/README.md

 Live version is at https://mnvr.github.io/gm1k.

-Source code for the demo is in [docs/index.html](docs/index.html) - it is a standalone, 470 character, HTML file.
+Source code for the demo is in [index.html](index.html) - it is a standalone, 470 character, HTML file.
 The song it plays is a remix of the Sierpinski Harmony by viznut (the creator of bytebeat) himself.

-See [docs/x](docs/x) for a longer version with more comments and explanations.
+See [x](x) for a longer version with more comments and explanations.